top of page

 ABOUT ME

 I worked many jobs before I went off to college, like picking strawberries, scooping ice cream and babysitting.
-I spent a couple summers working in the last textile mill in Lowell and made enough money to take my first trip to Italy and to "work" as an apprentice in a summer theatre on Cape Cod.
-I graduated from Emerson College in Boston with a degree in Theatre Education, took classes in film school and grad school at UMass Amherst and enrolled in the Arts Administration program at Boston University.
+I spent a couple summers working in the last textile mill in Lowell where I made enough money to take my first trip to Italy and work in a summer theatre on Cape Cod.
+I graduated from Emerson College in Boston (BA Theatre Education) and attended film school and grad school at UMass Amherst and Boston University.

 Over the years I wrote for several newspapers and did PR in the healthcare industry.
-In 1986, with small children at home, I started working in my hometown library as a part time Reference Assistant.
+In 1986, with small children at home, I worked at my hometown library as a Reference Specialist.
 That job evolved into a full time position in the Library's Community Services Department.
 I retired in 2016, as the Assistant Director of Programming & Community Relations.

-Since retiring I have found time and energy to complete several manuscripts that I set aside years ago, and to begin many new projects.
-My husband and I have three children and three granddaughters.
-I am a founding member of Chelmsford's Climate Action Team, a member of the MA chapter of Elders Climate Action, the Learning in Retirement Association (LIRA), the Chelmsford Art Society, the Arts League of Lowell and a member of the Chelmsford Friends of the Library.
+Since retiring I have found time and energy to complete several manuscripts that I set aside years ago and to begin many new projects.
+My husband and I have three children and four granddaughters.
+I am a founding member of Chelmsford's Climate Action Team, a member of the MA chapter of Elders Climate Action, the Learning in Retirement Association (LIRA), the Chelmsford Art Society, the Arts League of Lowell, the Chelmsford Friends of the Library, and a long-time member of the Society of Children's Book Writers and Illustrators (SCBWI).

 Home: About